 The good news is that lymphoma is one of the most treatable of all the canine cancers.
 If a dog receives treatment quickly enough, while there is no cure, the disease can often be successfully managed and it can significantly prolong your dog’s life.

 The treatment will depend on what stage the disease is at and the type.
 A course of chemotherapy is often the most common treatment plan.
-It is usually tolerated a lot better in dogs than it is in humans.
+Dogs tolerate chemotherapy a lot better than humans.
 Radiation therapy is sometimes also used and many owners, in conjunction with their vets, will also look at the use of alternative treatments including supplements, diet and homoeopathy.

 An allergic reaction can sometimes cause the lymph nodes to swell.
 Not all allergies or reactions will trigger Lymphadenopathy though.
 Often symptomatic treatment like antihistamines or immunotherapy drugs will help to deal with a reaction like this and the lymph nodes will return to normal as a result.
 For more serious allergies, more long term treatments options may be required and a process of elimination may be required to work out what triggered the reaction.